mvanthoor/rustic/readme.md

 that have been well-known in chess programming for many decades; therefore, the engine still stands on the shoulders of giants.

+>__NOTICE__: This is Rustic's master branch.
+It contains the latest development on the engine, which is currently _4.0-beta_.
+It can sometimes have big changes merged into it.
+If you are looking for a version that will never change except for maintenance updates such as crate and edition bumps, you can take a look at the older Alpha 3.x, 2.x and 1.x series.
+I'll gladly accept pull requests with targeted fixes, tweaks, or small improvements.
+However, there have been PR's which add completely new features or do large refactorings.
+If you intend to develop your own chess engine with any version of Rustic as a base, then fork it and go for it!
+That's what the engine is intended for.
+However, I'm not going to accept very large PR's that will add large features or do significant refactorings.

 # User interface

 The engine does not provide its own user interface.
 It uses the UCI and